phoebeireland/codeinstitutemilestoneproject4/README.md

 ### Styling

 The Website is built to be a funeral website.
 As such, loud, brash, and gaudy stylistic elements would be wildly inappropriate considering the purpose of the website.
-Due to this, the website has a clean and simple look that, with the white background and the grey font colour, aims to be reminiscent of marble.
+Due to this, the website has a clean and simple look that, with the white background and the grey font colour, aims to be reminiscent of a marble mausoleum.
+Due to the nature of most of the pages- since they contain a lot of important information, the only pages that retain the original background image on the site are the About page and the Homepage of teh website.
+It seemed most prudent to leave the rest of the pages with a simple white background, since certain pages- like the products page or the checkout page- contained information that was the main focus of the page, it felt as though leaving a background like that of the flower would only serve to distract the user, which would be detrimental to the functionality of the website.
 Funerals and death in general are somber matters, so to have a website that reflects the seriousness of the topic at hand seemed very important.
 An additional Django library was used to change alter the look of both the prices of products and the provided dates and times for the blog.
 The library used was [django.contrib.humanize](https://docs.djangoproject.com/en/3.2/ref/contrib/humanize).
 This was used to add commas to the individual and overall prices of products that were over a thousand dollars, as django did not automatically add one in.
 It also altered the dates on the blog posts that were automatically added when the post was submitted to the website.
 These changes were deemed necessary to improve the ease of viewing for any user, as they reflected a more natural way of processing the secific information provided.

 ## Wireframe Designs
 Provided additional information regarding the wireframes below each picture.
 Refer to them to explain where a wireframe may differ from the published product or for choices behind the designs.
 As will be noticed, as the site is modeled after the Boutique Ado project supplied by Code Institute, the wireframes provided reflect this.
 The pages in which they differ are the original pages- the blog pages and the blog comment pages.

 ### Homepage